RMP Mentors

 Mentor Eligibility

-• Graduate Student, Postdoctoral Researcher, Research Scientist, Faculty
+• Graduate Student, Postdoctoral Researcher, Research Scientist, or Faculty

-• Must be available (on campus) during the program dates
+• Must be available (on campus) during the program dates—short travel trips are acceptable during this period as long as it does not impact student support

 • All disciplines considered in STEM, Humanities, Social Sciences, and Education (interdisciplinary preferred)